 Modeling & Thinking Aloud

 Read alouds are also a time for you to demonstrate the components of reading fluency for students.
 They are an opportunity for you to reinforce your previous lessons on fluency, or to give them for the first time.
 There are 3 major areas of reading fluency: prosody, accuracy, and automaticity.
-Automaticity is literally automatic reading; being able to read without having to focus on the words.
+Automaticity is automatic reading; being able to read without having to focus on the words.
 This is typically done through analyzing a student’s reading rate (the number of words read in one minute).
 Accuracy is just that; the accurate reading of a text.
 Of course, students increase their accuracy through improving their decoding skills as well as increasing their vocabulary.
 Self-monitoring, and self-correcting, should be taught explicitly to students, and read alouds are a perfect time to showcase students what self-monitoring looks like.
-You can see more about self-monitoring in my previous post by clicking the image below.
+You can see more about self-monitoring in my post.

 Finally, prosody is the reader sounds when reading aloud.
 Prosody incorporates expression, punctuation, inflection, phrasing, and again, pace.
 Typically we explain it with students by telling them it means they are reading like they’re talking.
 Or, they aren’t reading like a robot.
 Prosody is crucial in read alouds as it’s our opportunity to show students what good reading sounds like.
 It’s our chance for them to listen to us, instead of their peers or themselves.